microsoft/quick-authentication/docs/quick-authentication-how-to.md

 - `surname` - the user's surname
 - `givenName` - the user's given name
 - `username` - the user's email address or phone number
+- `email` - the user's email
 - `photoUrl` - a base64-encoded dataURI representing the user's avatar
 - `id` - a GUID that is unique across all Microsoft accounts
+- `homeAccountId` - the user's home account identifier which is used by MSAL
 - `idToken` - [ID token](https://docs.microsoft.com/en-us/azure/active-directory/develop/id-tokens) received during sign-in process

 We recommend using the `id` as a key, rather than the email address, because an email address isn't a unique account identifier.
 It's possible for a user to use a Gmail address for a Microsoft Account, and to potentially create two different accounts (a Microsoft account and a Google account) with that same email address.
 It's also possible for a Microsoft Account user to change the primary email address on their account.